Yellowstone Lower Loop: Itinerary, Map, and 10 Best Stops

 3 Great Places for Wildlife Watching on Yellowstone Lower Loop

-Here are some of the best places for wildlife watching along the Yellowstone Lower Loop.
-For those interested wildlife watching, be sure to also drive Yellowstone’s Upper Loop and spend time in Lamar Valley.
+Here are three of the best places for wildlife watching along Yellowstone’s Lower Loop.
+If you’re especially interested in wildlife watching, be sure to also drive Yellowstone’s Upper Loop and spend time in Lamar Valley.

 1. Hayden Valley